CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-25-rewire-your-brain.markdown

 Generally, foods that increase serotonin and brain health should be incorporated into your diet.
 Below I've made a list of my own findings that seem to match what Dr. Berg is saying.

-In my youth I was able to reach *31 chin-ups consecutively* (from a dead hang while fully extended each time).
-For comparison, I had surpassed the highest repetition count for pull-ups In the Marine Corps PFT (23) on my own.
-Even though this was accomplished many years ago, and I have not since kept up with this form of exercise, it was one of my earlier accomplishments in life worth noting.

-> "But in addition to this, my son, be warned: the making of many books is endless, and much devotion to books is wearying to the flesh." &mdash; Ecclesiastes 12:12 LSB

-Unfortunately, I've let myself go for over a decade and because I am ectomorphic I've returned to a state that doesn't resemble the hard work of my youth.
-Having said that, I intend to slowly build back over time.

 - Salmon, eggs, some cheese, blueberries, almonds, spinach, turkey, avocado, fresh garlic, avocado oil for cooking, olive oil for dressing, olives, high fiber.
 - Organic, grass-fed, and non-gmo being of vital importance.
 - Exercise and light therapy "sunlight" (Vitamin D) are also beneficial.